 At Quaker, we know our oats.
-Having worked with farmers for over 70 years, we are proud to offer 100% percent North American grown oats, and have the highest standards for our growers.
-We appreciate the farmers who have helped us become the world’s largest miller of oats, so we have worked with them over the years to implement new changes and innovations in the way they farm their land.
+Having worked with farmers for over 70 years, we have high standards for our growers.
+But we appreciate the farmers who have helped us become the world’s largest miller of oats, and have worked with them over the years to implement new changes and innovations in the way they farm their land.

 While the health benefits of oats are well documented, many people will be surprised to learn about the numerous environmental advantages associated with this humble grain.
 Oats provide benefits to the environment that are surprising from such an unassuming grain.